Uh-0h, It's That Time Again!

 If you look at that phrase you'll notice that it is actually a statement, but the use of the word "imagine' invites an answer without ever asking a probing question.
 Interestingly, over the years, we have found the word "imagine" to be the most open-ended emotional word in the English language.
 It implies that whatever the griever says will be accepted.
 It also implies that whatever the griever says will not be judged or criticized.
 Those are very important safeguards for the griever, who is hyper-aware of any comments or questions which imply that he is wrong or defective for having the emotions associated with loss.

 Just use your own memory and experience to recall how important it was to feel safe when your heart had been affected by a painful loss.
 Many of you may remember having felt hurt by people who were really very close to you, when they said things that didn't feel right, or equally, when they avoided the topic, and left you feeling very confused.

-Happy and Sad—Just Flip Sides of an Emotional Coin
+Happy and Sad—Flip Sides of an Emotional Coin

 If people don't feel safe to talk, they may find other ways to soothe themselves.
-That could include alcohol, drugs and food - something in plentiful supply at holiday time, and which may have negative or disastrous consequences.
+That could include alcohol, drugs and food-which are usually in plentiful supply at holiday time, and which may have negative or disastrous consequences.

 Take A Chance

 Communication has its risks.
 Bringing up a loss-yours or someone else's-may not be welcomed.
 Good taste and timing are important.
 For instance, we're not suggesting that just as Grandpa starts to carve the turkey, you blurt out, "How have you been since Grandma died?"